nasa/bplib/doc/parm_notes.md

 __Oldest Bundle__
 - Behavior:
   * When the retransmit order is set to `BP_RETX_OLDEST_BUNDLE` at channel creation, the library allocates a fixed size hash table (set via the `active_table_size` attribute) that also keeps track of the order in which the bundles were sent.
-  * When a bundle is loaded, only the bundle with the oldest transmission time is checked for timing-out, and if it has, then it is returned.
+  * When a bundle is loaded, only the bundle with the oldest transmission time is checked for timing-out.
   * On acknowledgment, the custody ID is hashed and used to directly index the bundle's stored information.
 - Disadvantages:
   * Linking the bundles in time order, along with managing hash collisions requires more than twice the memory needed to store the essential information listed above.